-- Can recognise common suicide risk factors and warning signs. - Understand what to do if they have concerns about a pupil demonstrating suicidal behaviour. - Know what support is available for pupils and how to refer pupils to such support where needed. - Are aware of how abuse, neglect, and/or other traumatic adverse childhood experiences can have a lasting impact on pupil's mental health, behaviour and education.
+- Promote good mental health and wellbeing throughout the school. - Can quickly identify individual pupils who need support with their mental health. - Can recognise common suicide risk factors and warning signs. - Understand what to do if they have concerns about a pupil demonstrating suicidal behaviour. - Know what support is available for pupils and how to refer pupils to such support where needed. - Are aware of how abuse, neglect, and/or other traumatic adverse childhood experiences can have a lasting impact on pupil's mental health, behaviour and education.

-6. Identifying signs of SEMH difficulties
+5. Identifying signs of SEMH difficulties